-The Explorers Club is offered Monday through Thursday, starting June 2 through August 28, 2014 for resort guests ages five to 12.
+The Explorers Club is offered Monday through Thursday, now through August 27, 2015 for resort guests ages five to 12.
 (Proof of age will be required.)
 Participation is $40 per child, per day excluding a 20% service charge and 7% tax.

 Barnsley Resort Explorers Club themes and sample activities include:

 Grow What You Sow

 Campers learn about the importance of sustainability as they plant their very own seeds in a newspaper pot designed by the resort’s horticulturist and assistant gardeners.
 The experience continues in the herb and vegetable gardens as they learn about what we grow and how it is utilized in the restaurants at the resort.
 Campers assist the gardeners with care in the garden.
 The chefs may stop by to talk about the recipes and how they will use the produce in their menus.

 Explorers spend time at Barnsley Resort’s own B Lazy G Barn, originally built in the 1840s, where they decorate and paint a real horseshoe to take home as a souvenir.
 In addition to horseshoes, Explorers paint the horses, always a popular activity.
 The resort’s wranglers, along with the help of their long-legged friends, teach about horsemanship including safety and the basics of grooming, tacking and riding.